yincen17/yincen17/readme.md

 ### 🔗 I made an Unofficial Rom for MIA1 (Tissot )

-### 🔗 helped develop [Aone-Kangbot](https://github.com/aone-id/aone-kangbot) Telegram Userbot
+### 🔗 I helped develop [Aone-Kangbot](https://github.com/aone-id/aone-kangbot) Telegram Userbot

-### 🔗 I also created a tool that can be used to help the users of A1 mi to root, install TWRP, and Etc
+### 🔗 I also created a tool that can be used to help the users of MIA1 to root, install TWRP, and Etc

 ------